miyamura-web/miyamura-web/README.md

 #### 🎓 *Economics and Management Student*
 #### 💼 *Aspiring Research Analyst*

 Welcome to my GitHub profile!
 Here, you’ll find projects and resources that showcase my skills in data analysis, visualization, and programming.
-My background combines a strong foundation in science and economics with hands-on technical expertise.
+My background combines a strong foundation in management and economics with hands on technical expertise.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------